-The NAND and NOR gates have an distinctive property.
-These gates are universal or functionally complete.
-Universal means you can build every possible logic function with either all NAND gates or all NOR gates.
+NAND and NOR gates are universal or functionally complete.
+Universal means you can build every possible logic function with all NAND gates or all NOR gates.

-This property is not essential for a digital designer to know, but it is an interesting bit of wisdom.
+This property is an interesting bit of digital wisdom.
 It’s also a great introductory logic puzzle.

 Written by Willy McAllister.